BRAIN-TO/xnat_utilities/README.md

 Method2 for a single subject:
 1. Type `docker pull nipy/heudiconv:latest` in terminal to install HeuDiConv
-2. Get the heudiconv_test.sh in this directory and a converter file(also available in ./heudiconv).
+2. Get the heudiconv_test.sh in this directory and a converter file (also available in ./heudiconv)
 3. Put the script in the parent directory (base) of your dicom directory (and bids directory if exists).
 Put the converter under the base directory.
-4. When you are in the base directory, run heudiconv_test.sh with four arguments: path to converter file, name of dicom directory, name of bids directory and subject number (e.g., 01)
+4. When you are in the base directory, run heudiconv_test.sh with four arguments: relative path to converter file, name of dicom directory, name of bids directory and subject number (e.g., 01)

-*Optional session flag `-ss` is available.
+* Optional session flag `-ss` is available.

-*Relative path from a base directory rather than absolute path is highly recommended.
+* Relative path from a base directory rather than absolute path is highly recommended.

+Note: BIDScoin is recommended rather than HeuDiConv (below) if derived images (e.g. ADC, TRACE...) are contained in the dataset.

 ## MRIQC
 https://mriqc.readthedocs.io/en/latest/